-Unlike regular retail locations where a variety of merchandise is typically needed, online retail operations have the advantage of being able to focus solely on one area.
+Unlike regular retail locations, where a variety of merchandise is typically needed, online retail operations have the advantage of being able to focus solely on one area.

 “You can target a much more specific niche than you ever could with a brick-and-mortar store,” said e-commerce consultant Mark Mathis.
 “The more specific you can get, the better.”

 Pop-up shops are most common during big holidays like Halloween and Christmas, but opening a store temporarily is an option small business owners can take advantage of at any time.
-Christina Norsig, founder and CEO of temporary real estate exchange website PopUpInsider, said pop-up shops provide retailers with an effective way to quickly jump-start their sales, marketing and branding efforts.
+Christina Norsig, founder and CEO of temporary real estate exchange website PopUpInsider, said that pop-up shops provide retailers with an effective way to quickly jump-start their sales, marketing and branding efforts.

 Norsig defines pop-ups as temporary tenants taking empty retail or commercial real estate, outfitting it to suit their business needs, and then operating the space on a short-term basis.

 In New York City, the cost of opening a pop-up shop varies greatly.
-Norsig said she has seen some stores rented for $15,000 a month, while others go for $25,000 a week, depending on the location and square footage.
+Norsig said that she has seen some stores rent for $15,000 a month, while others go for $25,000 a week, depending on the location and square footage.
 She advised business owners who take the pop-up route to approach it just as they would if opening a full retail location.

-“Just because it is temporary, doesn’t mean it shouldn’t be professional,” Norsig said.
+“Just because it is temporary doesn’t mean it shouldn’t be professional,” Norsig said.